A raid on a Kansas newspaper likely broke the law, experts say. But which one?

 Police seized computers, personal cellphones and a router from the newspaper.
 All items were released Wednesday to a computer forensics auditing firm hired by the newspaper's attorney, after the local prosecutor concluded there wasn't enough evidence to justify their seizure.
 The firm is examining whether files were accessed or copied.

-The Record is known for its aggressive coverage of local politics and its community about 150 miles (161 kilometers) southwest of Kansas City, Missouri.
-It received an outpouring of support from other news organizations and media groups after the raid, and Editor and Publisher Eric Meyer said Friday that it had picked up 4,000 additional subscribers, which is double its normal press run.
+The Record is known for its aggressive coverage of local politics and its community about 150 miles southwest of Kansas City, Missouri.
+It received an outpouring of support from other news organizations and media groups after the raid, and Editor and Publisher Eric Meyer said Friday that it had picked up 4,000 additional subscribers, enough to double the size of its press run, though many of the new subscriptions are digital.

 But the raids did have some backers in town.
 Jared Smith blames the newspaper's coverage for the demise of his wife's day spa business and believes the newspaper is too negative.